 In addition Martha planted seeds of numerous species - listed on 4 pages of hand written notes.
 Most seeds were planted in flats near the office where they would over-winter as necessary for germination.
 Martha had numerous boxes marked alphabetically for seeds in addition to seeding in pots.
 Her planting continued throughout October and into December to the 6th.
 The Garden season had been extended to the end of October in 1947.

-Her last entry was Dec.
-16: “Scattered on light blanket of snow in swamp, seeds of White Gentian, Gentiana rubricaulis, weather warm 33°.”
+Her last entry was December 16: “Scattered on light blanket of snow in swamp, seeds of White Gentian, Gentiana rubricaulis, weather warm 33°.”
+This seed was from one of the new plants obtained in the Spring.

 She summarized the years activities in her annual report.
 Here are two additional items.